EY reports 2013 global revenues of US$25.8 billion

 On 1 July EY announced a new global brand name, unveiled a new logo and adopted Building a better working world as its purpose and tagline.

-“Recognizing the particular contribution that women can make to economic and social wellbeing, last week we announced our participation in a Clinton Global Initiative Commitment to develop and support 15,000 women-owned businesses, by strengthening their capacity to enter corporate supply chains and increasing the spend they receive by US$1.5bn annually".
+“Recognizing the particular contribution that women can make to economic and social wellbeing, last month we announced our participation in a Clinton Global Initiative Commitment to develop and support 15,000 women-owned businesses, by strengthening their capacity to enter corporate supply chains and increasing the spend they receive by US$1.5b annually.

 “EY are also key supporters of The Network for Teaching Entrepreneurship's mission to provide programs that inspire young people from low-income communities to stay in school, recognize business opportunities and plan for successful futures.”